Noah2610/LD45-WorkingTitle/DESIGN.md

   if it is _less than 0.0_, the enemy will initially move _down_.
   If omitted, this enemy will _not pace vertically_.

+### Type: "Background"
+- `image` (`string`)
+  The filename of the background image to used.
+  The background image must be placed to `resources/spritesheets/bg`.
+  Accompanying the image file, you must also create a config `.ron` file,
+  in the same directory.
+  See the example `.ron` file `resources/spritesheets/bg/background_example.ron`
+  for more information on how to create the `.ron` file.

 ## Sequential Features
 1. 4 directional movement, no gravity __DONE__
 2.  first encounter with non solid tiles __DONE__